March 2026 Recap: Product Execution Meets Market Proof

 March was defined by execution.
 Threshold shipped a more unified product experience for Bitcoin users and continued to demonstrate that tBTC is gaining real traction inside live DeFi environments.
 That pairing is significant: product progress and market validation advanced in lockstep.

-The most visible development was the launch of the Unified Bitcoin App.
+The most visible development was the launch of the Unified Bitcoin Router.
 Threshold consolidated core tBTC activity into a single interface, reducing the friction that previously surrounded onchain Bitcoin usage.
 The release also sharpened the product narrative.
 Rather than routing users through disconnected workflows, Threshold now presents a coherent path from BTC deposit to deployment.

 March also reinforced the network's broader market thesis.
 Supply held steady even through softer price conditions. tBTC usage deepened inside established DeFi venues, and Bitcoin liquidity showed signs of becoming genuinely functional across multiple chains, not just more accessible on paper.